A graduate of Emerson College, Katie Shannon is a Boston based filmmaker and founder of Thompson Films.

 Katie is the creator and director of K&A web series that has been screened in several film festivals across the country and recently won best comedic short film at the ITVfest Film Festival.
-Her company has also produced the film Amy D and dramatic short Jack & Em.
+The TV pilot was a finalist for Story Central Labs Bravo TV.
+Her company has also produced the short films Amy D and dramatic short Jack & Em.

 She released her first feature length documentary entitled 113 Days, in which she followed the Stonehill Women’s Lacrosse team in their 2012 season.
 The film was the recipient of the Oak Foundation Grant in January.